 My prince! she thought.
 He chops off heads!

-- Cinderella's second Ugly Sister, after she still wants to try on the shoe after seeing what happened to the first Ugly Sister.
+- Cinderella's second Ugly Sister still wants to try on the shoe even after seeing the Prince chop her sister's head off.

 - The Big Bad Wolf in Little Red Riding Hood again seems genre savvy at first.
 He doesn't even meet Red Riding Hood before he goes to Grandma's house, but knows she'll turn up eventually.
 The story then follows traditionally with the Wolf dressing up as Grandma and Red Riding Hood saying, "What great big eyes you have Grandma?" and the Wolf replying, "All the better to see you with."
 But then Red Riding Hood says, "But Grandma, what a lovely great big furry coat you have on."
 The Wolf replies, "That's wrong!
 Have you forgot to tell me what BIG TEETH I've got?".
 He says he'll eat her anyway, but it turns out she's a good shot with a gun.